EuroTrip: Plot

 In Rome, the group heads to Vatican City, where Mieke is touring before her summer at sea.
-Inside the Vatican, Scotty and Cooper search for Mieke and accidentally rings the bell that signals the Pope has died.
-Scotty appears on a balcony and spots Mieke in the cheering crowd below, who have mistaken him for the newly elected pope; all this happens while the current pope is watching everyone.
+Inside the Vatican, Scotty and Cooper search for Mieke and accidentally ring the bell of San Marco, which signals the Pope has died.
+Scotty appears on a balcony and spots Mieke in the cheering crowd below, who have mistaken him for the newly elected pope; all this happens while the current pope is watching live television.
 The Swiss guards realize what is going on and detain Scotty and Cooper for their actions.
-However, the Manchester United football hooligans from London suddenly appears at the Vatican and tells the guards to release Scotty and Cooper.
+However, the Manchester United football hooligans from London suddenly appear at the Vatican and demand the guards to release Scotty and Cooper.
 Scotty finally introduces himself to Mieke and confesses his love.
 Mieke is happy to see him, and they have sex in a confessional booth before she leaves on her trip.
 On the flight back to Ohio, Jenny and Cooper give into their urges and have sex in the plane's lavatory, while Jamie stays in Europe after being hired by Arthur Frommer.

-Scotty moves to Oberlin College in the fall term to begin his studies.
+Scotty moves to Oberlin College in the fall term to begin his pre-med studies.
 During his phone conversation with Cooper, who is dating Jenny, Cooper asks what Scotty's new roommate looks like.
 Mieke knocks on the door of his room, having been assigned to the same room because of another misunderstanding about her name.
 Scotty and Mieke embrace and get into bed together, with Cooper calling for Scott on the other end of a still-open cell phone call and the film's closing with the Absinthe Green Fairy wondering at his own lack of a sex life.